 - Try to open a new bank account at a different bank.
 The bank may be willing to work with you, if you can bring in a written statement from your old bank that you have set up a payment plan.
 Often this will be a savings account instead of a checking account, which means you will not have a debit card or checks to pay your bills.

-How to Avoid Having Your Bank Close Your Account
+How Can I Avoid Having My Bank Close My Account?

 If you have started an overdraft cycle, you will need to break it.
-You can do this by cutting back on your spending, and possibly speaking with your bank about a schedule to pay back the fees so you can still afford groceries and to pay your rent during the week.
-You may need to consider selling something or taking on extra work in order to turn your situation around.
+You can do that by cutting back on your spending and possibly speaking with your bank about a schedule to pay back the fees so you can still afford groceries and to pay your rent during the week.
+You may need to consider selling something or taking on extra work in order to recover from being overdrawn.
 You need to be proactive until you fix the situation.

 Living Without a Bank Account

 If you have your account closed, it will be difficult to find another bank or credit union that is willing to work with you.
-You will need to learn to operate without a bank account for a few months until you clean everything up.
+You will need to learn to operate without a bank account for a few months.
 You can use money orders to pay many of your bills, or you may want to try to get by with a prepaid credit card.

-It can be embarrassing to talk your job about the issues, but you will need to work out a payment method if your job will only pay you by direct deposit.
-Some banks may be willing to open a savings account with direct deposit for you until you have established a better overall track record of managing your money in the future.
+It can be embarrassing to talk to your employer about the issues, but you will need to work out a payment method if your job will only pay you by direct deposit.
+Some banks may be willing to open a savings account with direct deposit for you until you can establish a checking account again.